sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 ![Git Bash Remark](https://dl.dropboxusercontent.com/u/80071057/codecombat/gitbash_path.png)
    1. Not changing the default path of your bash installation, will safe you work later on, in the installation!
 2. When installing NodeJS, make sure to select the option to add this tool to your Windows PATH. ![NodeJS Windows Path](https://dl.dropboxusercontent.com/u/80071057/codecombat/nodejs_path.png)
+   1. When you fail this step, you'll get errors related to npm in a later pahse of this installation.
 3. When installing Ruby, make sure to select the option to addd this tool to your Windows PATH. ![Ruby Windows Path](https://dl.dropboxusercontent.com/u/80071057/codecombat/ruby_path.png)

 **[Go back to the top.](#index)**